Nigerian five-hundred-naira note

 The five hundred naira Nigerian note is a denomination of Nigerian currency.
-It was introduced in April 2001, and it was the highest currency in Nigeria when it was introduced.
+It was introduced in April 2001, and it was the highest currency in Nigeria when it was introduced until the 1000 naira was introduced.

 The obverse of the note features a portrait of Nnamdi Azikiwe.
-The reverse features an off-shore oil rig.
+The reverse features an off-shore oil rig and the Coat of arms of Nigeria.

+The 2001 issue was withdrawn on the 10th February 2023 and replaced by a new green version.

+Security features include a Holographic security thread, tilt feature, colour changing ink, watermark and raised ink.